DownThePark/snapcraft-vaultwarden/README.md

-# Vaultwarden Snap Application
+# Vaultwarden Snap
 [![vaultwarden](https://snapcraft.io/vaultwarden/badge.svg)](https://snapcraft.io/vaultwarden)

 ## Introduction

 This is an unofficial snap for the [Vaultwarden](https://github.com/dani-garcia/vaultwarden) project.

-Vaultwarden, formerly known as bitwarden_rs, is a Rust-based implementation of the Bitwarden® server API and provides compatibility with upstream Bitwarden® clients.
-This is perfect for self-hosted deployments where running the official resource-heavy service might not be ideal.
+Vaultwarden, formerly known as bitwarden_rs, is a Rust-based implementation of the Bitwarden® server API, and provides you great compatibility with upstream Bitwarden® clients.
+Vaultwarden is perfect for self-hosted deployments where running the official resource-heavy service might not be ideal.
 Vaultwarden is neither associated with nor endorsed by Bitwarden® Inc.

+## Features
+- It features strict confinement, using only the [network](https://snapcraft.io/docs/network-interface) and [network-bind](https://snapcraft.io/docs/network-bind-interface) interfaces.
+- New snap releases are automatically built and published shortly after new versions of Vaultwarden are released from upstream.
+- External databases such as MySQL and PostgreSQL are supported.

 ## Installation
 Vaultwarden can be installed from the [Snap Store](https://snapcraft.io/vaultwarden) using the following command: